steverusso/bigtech.fail/website/content/events/shadowgate-censored/index.md

  - [ 'YouTube "Shadowgate Updates" by Millie Weaver (20 Aug 2020)', 'https://www.youtube.com/watch?v=ddeD6Oa8Mr8' ]
 ---

-YouTube and Facebook deleted Millie Weaver's documentary _Shadow Gate_ for violating "hate speech" rules after it had been live for a couple of days accumulating millions of views.
+YouTube and Facebook deleted Millie Weaver's documentary _ShadowGate_ for violating "hate speech" rules after it had been live for a couple of days accumulating millions of views.
 > YouTube just banned Millie Weaver's new #ShadowGate documentary, claiming it